- If the files disappeared from the USB stick there might be a problem with your device.

 In 3 easy steps you can solve the issue of the files that disappeared from the USB drive:

-- Open Stellar Data Recovery and select the file types you are looking for (you can select all if you like).
+- Open the software and select the file types you are looking for (you can select all if you like).

 - Make sure the USB drive is plugged-in, and select it from the Connected Drives section.